The Categories of Lubin-Tate and Drinfeld Bundles: Semilinear Representations and Equivariant Vector Bundles

 Suppose that $X$ is a scheme or rigid space over a field $K$ with an action of a group $G$, and that $H$ is a subgroup of $G$.
-We consider the quadruple $(\sA, \sB, \sC, L)$ as in one of the following two cases:
+In this context we can consider the category $\Vect^G(X)$ of $G$-equivariant vector bundles on $X$, and when $X$ is smooth the category $\VectCon^G(X)$ of $G$-equivariant vector bundles with connection on $X$ (see, for example, \cite[\S 2.8]{TAY3}).

-\begin{enumerate} \item[\textbf{(A)}] $\sA = \VectCon^G(X)$, $\sB = \VectCon^H(X)$, $\sC = \VectCon(X)$, $L = c(X)^H$, \item[\textbf{(B)}] $\sA = \Vect^G(X)$, $\sB = \Vect^H(X)$, $\sC = \Vect(X)$, $L = \OO(X)^H$, \end{enumerate} where we additionally assume in case (A) that $K$ has characteristic $0$ and $X$ is smooth over $K$, in order for the quantities $(\sA, \sB, \sC, L)$ to be well-defined.
-Here $c(X)$ is the $K$-algebra of global sections of the sheaf of constant functions as considered in \cite[Def.\ 3.1]{TAY3}.
-In either case we further assume: \begin{enumerate} \item $X$ is the disjoint union of its connected components, \item The action of $G$ on $\OO(X)$ preserves $L$, \item $G$ acts transitively on $\pi_0(X)$. \end{enumerate} \begin{remark} We note that the requirement that $X$ is the disjoint union of its connected components is automatic if $X$ is a rigid space \cite[\S 2.1]{CON}, or if $X$ is in case (A) as smooth schemes are locally noetherian and thus locally connected.
+We consider the quadruple $(\sA, \sB, \sC, L)$ as in one of the following two cases: \begin{enumerate} \item[\textbf{(A)}] $\sA = \VectCon^G(X)$, $\sB = \VectCon^H(X)$, $\sC = \VectCon(X)$, $L = c(X)^H$, \item[\textbf{(B)}] $\sA = \Vect^G(X)$, $\sB = \Vect^H(X)$, $\sC = \Vect(X)$, $L = \OO(X)^H$, \end{enumerate} where we additionally assume in case (A) that $K$ has characteristic $0$ and $X$ is smooth over $K$, in order for the quantities $(\sA, \sB, \sC, L)$ to be well-defined.
+Here $c(X)$ is the $K$-algebra of global sections of the sheaf of constant functions as considered in \cite[\S 3]{TAY3}.
+In either case we further assume: \begin{enumerate} \item $X$ is the categorical disjoint union of its connected components, \item The action of $G$ on $\OO(X)$ preserves $L$, \item $G$ acts transitively on $\pi_0(X)$. \end{enumerate} \begin{remark} We note that the requirement that $X$ is the categorical disjoint union of its connected components is automatic if $X$ is a rigid space \cite[\S 2.1]{CON}, or if $X$ is in case (A) as smooth schemes are locally noetherian and thus locally connected \cite[Lem.\ 3.4(1)]{TAY3}.
 Furthermore, if $H$ is normal in $G$ or if $L = c(X)$ (in case (A)) then the requirement that $G$ preserves $L$ is automatic.
 Additionally, the results of this section still have consequences when the assumption that $G$ acts transitively on $\pi_0(X)$ is dropped, as they can be applied to each orbit of the action of $G$ on $X$. \end{remark} Write $\{X_i\}_{i \in \pi_0(X)}$ for the set of connected components of $X$, and let $\mathfrak{O}$ be the set of $H$ orbits on $\pi_0(X)$.
 For each $\fo \in \fO$, set